telerik/blazor-ui/common/pdf-jpg-export-js/readme.md

 Key points of interest:

 * The LibMan package manager is used to fetch the needed JS dependencies (the Pako library, and the two needed Kendo libraries).
-Make sure to restore those client libraries before you run the project, it may take a while.
+The `Microsoft.Web.LibraryManager.Build` package restores them on build.

 * There is a C# service that calls the surfaced JS interop by using an element reference - this is the DOM element that will be exported.